 The decision to talk about your diabetes is your decision alone.
 It’s an extremely individual matter.

 At Hedia, we’ve interviewed many people with diabetes, all of whom have varying perspectives on talking about diabetes.
+Some of these interviews are public: you can read about the perspectives of Riva Greenberg, Hanna Boethius, and Christel Oerum.

 Some people feel that talking about diabetes is irrelevant because it won’t make a difference – at the end of the day, they will still have diabetes.